STYJ/Crypto-Accumulation-Tracker/README.md

 Library: [Python-Telegram-Bot](https://github.com/python-telegram-bot/python-telegram-bot)

 Goals:
-1. Given a coin ticker, to determine the exchanges where you can buy the coin from.
+1. Given a coin ticker, to determine which exchanges you can buy this coin from.
-2. Given a coin ticker, to determine the cheapest exchange and its corresponding trading pair.
+2. Given a coin ticker, to determine the cheapest / most expensive exchanges (from the most liquid exchanges) and its corresponding trading pair.
+Optional filtering by another ticker also supported.
-3. Given an exchange name, to determine the volume of a given exchange and its top 10 trading pairs.
+3. Given an exchange name, to determine the volume of that exchange and its top 10 trading pairs.

 #### Instructions: